rwijtvliet/interpol_bak/README.md

 # interpol

-Package with interpolation functions
+Package with interpolation functions:

 * Functions for interpolation in/around a polygon and in the plane.
 * Generalised color maps which accept >1 input value.

-In all code samples, the line module `point2color` is assumed to be imported `as p2c`.
+In all code samples, the module `point2color` is assumed to be imported `as p2c`.

 ## Interpolation in the plane